Christmas Tree Ribbons & Bows

 Choose ribbons that suit your overall decorating theme as well as your ornaments and other tree trimmings.
 Here are a few ways to match your ribbons with popular Christmas themes:

-- Farmhouse – Complete a rustic decorating theme with burlap or plaid ribbons.
+- Farmhouse – Complete a rustic decorating theme with a burlap or plaid Christmas tree ribbon garland.
 Layer two different styles of ribbons to add depth and texture to your display.

 - Classic Silver and Gold – Gilded and glittered ribbons will bring extra sparkle to your metallic decorating theme.
 Opt for the subtle shimmer of silk or sheer organza ribbons to lend a touch of romance.

 - Nostalgic Cheer –Red and green plaid ribbons work best with traditional Christmas themes.
-To create a whimsical look, pick designs with candy cane stripes or patterns depicting classic holiday scenes.
+To create a whimsical look, pick white Christmas tree ribbon with candy cane stripes or patterns depicting classic holiday scenes.
 Meanwhile, velvet ribbons with embroidered details will bring timeless sophistication to your traditional décor.

 The amount of ribbon you will need depends on your tree’s height and width as well as your decorating style.
 Start with three yards of ribbon per foot of tree as a baseline.
 Then, adjust the length based on your style preference and technique.